abhyvyth/sheet-music-composer/README.md

 Sheet Music Composition and Notation Software
 Read Me
 ------------------------
-1) About
-The objective of the following project is to provide its user with a convenient and engaging way to compose music and witness immediate playback
+My program provides users with a convenient and engaging way to compose music and witness immediate playback
 -------------------------

-2) Features
+1) Features

 Basic:

 -Treble and bass clefs